nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- It sounds like you've already made up your mind.
 	- Treasure hunting is a dangerous occupation.
 	- I'll do my best.
-- Bastila’s proposition
+- Talk to Bastila
 	- So do you feel better now?
-- Banter with Mission ?
-- Iziz
-	- I think I should ask for more.
-	- **[Persuade] You know the rescue was worth more.
-(Medium 50%)**
-- 500c !
-Sinon juste un bouclier Echani lol
+- Bastila proposition after (4/8)
+    - Why did the Council send me with you on this mission?
+    - It just seems odd they would send me off without a Master to guide me. -> Sinon harcèlement lol
+    - I get the feeling that there's more going on than I know.
+    - I'm still not convinced.
+    - **Me?
+You're the one who thought this was her big audition for 'Masterhood'!**
+    - **What can I say?
+It's fun.**
+    - **Hey, you brought this on yourself.**
+    - Careful.
+Remember your self-control.
+    - I'm not so bad.
+You just have to learn to accept me for what I am.

-# Swoop Tatooine
+## Swoop Tatooine

 - Nico -> NO NOT NOW AFTER MOTTA -> NO SENSE OTHERWISE
 	- Anything I could help you with?
 What's bugging you?